oyhel/PDFs-AI-rename/README.md

 # PDFs-AI-rename

+> **We've transformed this open-source project into a user-friendly product that's ready to use instantly.
+For an easy AI-powered file management solution, visit [riffo.ai](https://riffo.ai).
+Our platform offers enhanced functionality with a simpler interface, making it accessible to everyone.**

+> Check out [riffo.ai](https://riffo.ai) to see how we've streamlined your document organization process.

 Imagine you have a folder full of PDF documents, and you're looking for a quick and creative way to rename them.
 This Python script is designed to help you do just that!
 It's like having a personal assistant who reads through your PDFs and suggests new, concise names for each file.

 Here's how it works: